ARTICLE I. OFFICE

 Rules of conduct for all meetings shall be the current edition of Roberts' Rules of Order.

 The fiscal year of the Association shall begin on the first day of July in each year and end on the last day of June in each year.

 Alumni Publication.
 The Association shall cause to be published a semi-annual publication, the aim of which shall be to inform the members of the Association of general alumni events and undertakings, matters of particular interest to individuals or groups of alumni, and of UAF affairs in general.
 All UAF alumni shall receive two issues annually of the University publication.
 Additionally, Active Members will receive two issues annually of the Association publication.
 (Amended 1/26/2008; 4/29/2016)

 Section 1.
 Recognition: The Board of Directors may recognize new chapters of the UAFAA upon receiving the following:

-(A) Written petition of eight (8) UAF alumni of which a minimum of three (3) must be active alumni members, and
+- (A) Written petition of eight (8) active alumni Members of the UAFAA, and

 Section 2.
 Chapter Meetings: A recognized Chapter shall conduct at least one meeting annually.
 Minutes of any and all Chapter meetings, not including committee meetings, shall be submitted to the Association.
 (Amended 1/18/2003)